PladsElsker/comfyui-krita/README.md

 Minimal Krita extension and ComfyUI custom nodes for integrating both together.

 ## ⚠️ WIP
-This extension is in active development.
+This project is in active development.

 ## 🔨 Scope of the project
 ### Krita